 2. Your panoramic shot includes not one but two castles, a sea and two countries

 Meersburg is a photographic opportunity, and its beauty is rivalled by many small towns in Germany sitting along Fachwerkstrasse, or Framework Road.
-As you explore these boomtown, forgotten small villages in Germany, you’ll be snapping photos of towers, medieval town gates, castles, alleyways, monasteries, quaint European cafes and, of course, the inevitable boot of beer.
+As you explore these boomtown, forgotten small villages in Germany, you’ll be snapping photos of towers, medieval town gates, castles, alleyways, monasteries, quaint European cafes and, of course, the inevitable boot of German beer.

 Pair it with some white asparagus to maintain your aura of sophistication.

 3. It gets you far, far from the cliche tourist traps